filipemtz/project-management-tool/README.md

 Clone the repository to the directory /var/www/html.

+Create a new database using phpMyAdmin called todolist_db.
-Import the database sql/todolist_db.sql using phpMyAdmin.
+Import the tables' structures from sql/todolist_db.sql to the database.

 Access the site http://localhost/todolist_app .